Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *15) What could be done further or differently to ensure we tackle non-CO2 impacts from aviation?*

 Implement the CCC’s priority recommendation in its Progress Report to Parliament in June 2021: “There should be no net expansion of UK airport capacity unless the sector is on track to sufficiently outperform its net emissions trajectory and can accommodate the additional demand.
 A demand management framework will need to be developed (by 2022) and be in place by the mid-2020s to annually assess and, if required, control sector GHG emissions and non-CO2.”

+*Respond to the government’s consultation before 11.59pm on 8th September.
+[Go here to read the consultation and submit your response](https://www.gov.uk/government/consultations/achieving-net-zero-aviation-by-2050).*